Broxbourne school image 17

 Additional supporting information

-If an appellant wishes to send any supporting evidence after lodging an appeal, they will need to get that to the Appeals Team at least 7 working days before your hearing, (not counting the day of postage or the hearing date).
+Any appellant wishing to submit supporting evidence after they have lodged their appeal will need to get that to the Appeals Team at least 7 working days before the hearing.

-Please remember that any confidential medical/social evidence submitted to the Admission Authority (AA) in support of your application will not be provided to an appeal panel.
-If you wish to rely on this in support of your appeal you will need to submit this documentation to the Appeals Team.
+Please remember that any confidential medical/social evidence submitted to the Admission Authority (AA) in support of an application will not be provided to an appeal panel.
+Any appellant who wishes to rely on this in support of an appeal will need to submit it separately to the Appeals Team.

-If the appellant has a short document (like a doctor’s letter which was not previously available), this will be accepted up to 4 working days before the hearing.
-Any additional evidence received after this deadline will not be circulated and the panel may not accept any additional information taken to the hearing.
+A short document (like a doctor's letter which was not previously available) will be accepted up to 4 working days before the hearing.
+Any additional evidence received after this deadline will be accepted ony at the panel's discretion.